OpenCollarTeam/opencollarteam.github.io/docs/How-to-Build-Your-OpenCollar.md

 <img src="/static/torus.png" width="400" style="margin: 20px auto;" />
 </div>

-- Tiny Invisible Sphere as Root Prim, positioned where the leash will emit from.
-OR use the collar band as root prim and add a prim named `leashpoint` and described `leashpoint~notexture~nocolor~nohide~noshiny~noglow`.
+- Add a tiny invisible prim named `leashpoint` and in the description field put `leashpoint~notexture~nocolor~nohide~noshiny~noglow`.
 Position the leashpoint so the center of the prim is on the spot where the leash will emit from.
 For instance if you are using a mesh collar with a ring, position the leashpoint prim so the center of the prim intersects the bottom of the ring.
+Link it to the collar.
+Wehn you link the prims, always shift-select the prim that contains the scripts and other contents last.
+This will ensure that the contents remain in the root prim which is alway the last prim selected when you make a linkset.

 ## Optional Parts